 - Email Settings: Fill in your email Display Name, SMTP Host and Port details, SMPT user (the email), SMTP Password and check whether TLS is required.

-- Click on Connectivity Test in order to check that connection has been established.
+- Click on Test email settings in order to check that connection has been established.

 - It is very important to establish a successful connection with your Customer Support email.
 In case, you experience any Issue, get advice from your System Administrator or contact us directly.

 - SMS Settings: In case you want to receive SMS upon each Ticket arrival, you should add these details, too.
 Fill in Display Name, SMS Gateway, User and Password.

 - If you have selected SMS as Notification type in the Basic tab, you have to fill-in the SMS Configuration tab.

 - Finally, click on Save.